NateyJay/seq-pipeline/README.md

 ### How to use it?

 Currently, the tool only supports one pipeline.
 This downloads, trims, performs QC, and quantifies single- or paired-end RNA seq data based on SRR code.
+The cleanup step removes the NCBI files, including trimmed and untrimmed libraries.

 ```